mgenware/f-array.splice/README.md

 // Returns a new array with an item removed at index 1. pureArrayRemoveAt([1, 2, 3], 1);
 // 1, 3

+// Returns a new array with an item at index replaced with another item. pureArraySet([1, 2, 3], 1, -2);
+// 1, -2, 3
 ```